usman-adamu/usman-adamu/README.md

 **Public Health Data Analyst | MPH (Merit) | Liverpool**

 I am a public health professional with a clinical background and a Master of Public Health (Merit), currently building a specialist portfolio in public health data analysis and epidemiology.
-My work focuses on health inequalities, mental health surveillance, and the social determinants of health — using real NHS and OHID data to produce reproducible, policy-relevant analyses.
+My work focuses on health inequalities, mental health surveillance, and the social determinants of health, using real NHS and OHID data to produce reproducible, policy-relevant analyses.

 ---